Kremi16/Pure_Strategy_UP_2025_2026/README.md

 - Reward cards transfered to the winner
 - Implemented a full game round
 - Calculate total points, display final result and the winner
+- Create a new user profile
+- Check if the user exists and if the login is succesfull

-- Some game logic implemented so far
+- Game logic implemented
-- No user profiles implemented yet
+- Some user profiles functions implemented so far

 *Status will be updated with each new commit.*